 2.)
 Prepare dilutions of treatment compounds: Prepare Test Compound treatment media for Agonist- or Antagonist-mode screens.
-NOTE that test and reference compounds will be prepared differently when using tip-dispensing vs. acoustic dispensing.
-Regardless of the method, residual DMSO carried over into assay reactions should not exceed 0.4%.
+NOTE that both the test and reference compounds will be prepared differently when using tip-dispensing vs. acoustic dispensing.
+Regardless of the method, the total DMSO carried over into assay wells should not exceed 0.4%.

 - a.
-Tip dispensing method: In Step 6, 15 μl / well of the prepared treatment media is added to the assay that has been pre-dispensed with 15 μl /well of Reporter Cells.
+Tip dispensing method: In Step 6, 15 μl / well of the prepared treatment media is added into assay wells that have been pre-dispensed with 15 μl /well of Reporter Cells.
 Hence, to achieve the desired final assay concentrations one must prepare treatment media with a 2x-concentration of the test and reference material(s).
 Use CSM to prepare the appropriate dilution series.
 Plan dilution volumes carefully; this assay kit provides 45 ml of CSM. - b.
-Acoustic dispensing method: In Step 6, 30 nl / well of 1,000x-concentrated test compound solutions are added to the assay plate using an acoustic transfer device.
+Acoustic dispensing method: In Step 6, 30 nl / well of 1,000x-concentrated test compound solutions (prepared in DMSO) are added to the assay plate using an acoustic transfer device.

-Preparing the positive control: This assay kit includes a 200 μ M stock solution of L-Phenylephrine, an agonist of ADRA1A.
-The following 7-point treatment series, with concentrations presented in 2-fold decrements, provides a complete dose-response: 200, 100, 50.0, 25.0, 12.5, 6.25, and 3.12 nM.
+Preparing the positive control: This assay kit includes a 200 μM stock solution of L-Phenylephrine, a potent reference agonist of ADRA1B.
+The following 7-point treatment series, with concentrations presented in 3-fold decrements, provides a complete dose-response: 200, 66.7, 22.2, 7.41, 2.47, 0.823, and 0.274 nM.
 Always include 'no treatment' (or 'vehicle') control wells.

-APPENDIX 1a provides an example for generating such a dilution series to be used when tip-dispensing compound solutions prepared in CSM (15 μ l / well).
+APPENDIX 1a provides an example for generating this dilution series to be used when tip-dispensing compound solutions prepared in CSM (15 μ l / well).

-APPENDIX 1b provides an example for generating such a series of 1,000x-concentrated solutions of compounds prepared in DMSO to be used when performing acoustic dispensing (transfer 30 nl / well).
+APPENDIX 1b provides an example for generating a series of 1,000x-concentrated solutions of compounds prepared in DMSO to be used when performing acoustic dispensing (30 nl / well).